This course is an equally rigorous science course with a lab component that satisfies part of the science graduation requirement (see below)

 End of Year District Final - Counts for 10% of Final Course Grade

-Students expressing a desire to follow a Pathway and have completed Biology.
+Students expressing a desire to follow an Environmental, Marine or Life Sciences Pathway and have completed Marine Science 1 or Marine Science 1 Honors.

 Honors Science Electives: